 \section{Simulations and Results}

-The method used to generate the sources in~\cite{naini2008estimating,amini2006fast} is based on Gaussian mixture model (GMM) that allows sparser source vectors (e.g., $1$-sparse) in addition to the $k$-sparse source vectors.
-Therefore, in this case, the algorithm can exploit the sparser vectors and lead to simplification of problem.
-Contrary to the GMM method, we take into account of more challenging situation where we have exactly $k=m-1$ sources are active at each time instant.
-However, the inactive components are not forced to be zero and a Gaussian noise with the standard deviation $\sigma_{off} \ll 1$ is considered over the inactive elements.
+The method proposed in~\cite{naini2008estimating, amini2006fast} utilizes the Gaussian mixture model (GMM) to generate the sources, allowing for sparser vectors such as $1$-sparse in addition to $k$-sparse vectors.
+This flexibility simplifies the problem by leveraging sparsity.
+In contrast, our approach tackles a more challenging scenario where exactly $k=m-1$ sources are active at each time instant.
+However, the inactive components are not constrained to be zero, and instead, Gaussian noise with a small standard deviation $\sigma_{off} \ll 1$ is considered over the inactive elements.

-The first experiment considers the same noiseless UBI problem and the mixing matrix presented in~\cite{washizawa2006line}, where $m=3$, $n=5$, $k=2$, $T=2000$, and $\sigma_{off}=0$.
-Biased angle sum (BAS)~\cite{he2006k} and Frobenius norm of error matrix~\cite{washizawa2006line} are used to evaluate the identification error.
-BAS quantifies the sum of deviation angles~($\sbullet \si{\degree}$) between original and estimated mixing vectors as follows:
+In the first experiment, we consider a noiseless UBI problem with a mixing matrix described in~\cite{washizawa2006line}.
+The parameters are set as $m=3$, $n=5$, $k=2$, $T=2000$, and $\sigma_{off}=0$.
+We evaluate the identification error using the biased angle sum (BAS)~\cite{he2006k} and the Frobenius norm of the error matrix~\cite{washizawa2006line}.
+The BAS measures the sum of deviation angles ($\sbullet \si{\degree}$) between the original and estimated mixing vectors, calculated as follows: